Chinese soldiers help clean up Hong Kong streets, but violence flares again

 Hundreds of residents moved in to help clear barricaded roads near several universities.

-Clashes on Saturday saw at least one petrol bomb thrown before anti-government protesters at the campuses retreated.
+Earlier clashes on Saturday saw at least one petrol bomb thrown before anti-government protesters at the campuses retreated.
 No soldiers appeared to have been involved in the confrontations.

-“We just want our lives to continue,” said one resident who was helping clear streets near HKU.
+“We just want our lives to continue,” said one resident who was helping clear streets near Hong Kong University.
 “There are many elderly who need to go the hospital and children who need to go to school.
 I am very sad to see what is happening in my community.”

 PRO-POLICE DEMONSTRATION